arj03/seedstore/WASM/README.md

-"verified-live vs not", admission/eviction (§14) is quota + the sibling rule rather than the full eviction-score, and the bulk plane (§3) rides the same awaited request/response channel rather than a separate unsigned frame stream — no longer a simplification but exactly what the kernel transport now specifies: its separate bulk frame kind was removed, so block bytes ride ordinary req/res bodies (inside the encrypted record layer) and content-addressing stays the app-level admission check.
+"verified-live vs not", admission/eviction (§14) is quota + the sibling rule rather than the full eviction-score, and the bulk plane (§3) rides the same awaited request/response channel rather than a separate unsigned frame stream — not a simplification at all but exactly what the kernel transport specifies: it has no separate bulk frame kind, so block bytes ride ordinary req/res bodies (inside the encrypted record layer) and content-addressing stays the app-level admission check.

 PUT also places **best-effort**: it spreads a chunk's *n = k+m* blocks across as many distinct holders as the cohort offers (one block per holder, the §6/§10